This is a guide covering exposure compensation in photography.

 Well, it is best to adjust your exposure compensation when you end up with underexposed or overexposed images.

-The histogram shows you the amount of highlights and shadows that are in your images.
+The histogram shows you the number of highlights and shadows that are in your images.

 Let me brutally oversimplify the concept, since it can be quite lengthy.
 The left section is for shadows, the middle part is for mid-tones, and the right section is for highlights.